power-assert-js/espower-babel/README.md

 power-assert instrumentor for [Babel](https://babeljs.io/ "Babel · The transpiler for writing next generation JavaScript").

-This module wrapper of [babel-plugin-espower](https://github.com/power-assert-js/babel-plugin-espower "babel-plugin-espower").
+This module is wrapper of [babel-plugin-espower](https://github.com/power-assert-js/babel-plugin-espower "babel-plugin-espower").

 ## Purpose